-All staff should be aware that children can abuse other children (often referred to as peer on peer abuse).
-And that it can happen both inside and outside of school and online.
-It is important that all staff recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.
+All staff should be aware that children can abuse other children (often referred to as child-on-child abuse), and that it can happen both inside and outside of school and online.
+All staff should be clear as to the school's policy and procedures with regard to child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.

-All staff should understand, that even if there are no reports in their school it does not mean it is not happening, it may be the case that it is just not being reported.
-As such it is important if staff have any concerns regarding peer on peer abuse they should speak to their Designated Safeguarding Lead (or deputy).
+All staff should understand that even if there are no reports in the school it does not mean it is not happening, it may be the case that it is just not being reported.
+As such it is important if staff have any concerns regarding child-on-child abuse they should speak to the designated safeguarding lead (or deputy).

-It is essential that all staff understand the importance of challenging inappropriate behaviours between peers, many of which are listed below, that are actually abusive in nature.
+It is essential that all staff understand the importance of challenging inappropriate behaviours between children, many of which are listed below, that are abusive in nature.
 Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.

-Peer on peer abuse is most likely to include, but may not be limited to:
+Child-on-child abuse is most likely to include, but may not be limited to:

-- bullying (including cyberbullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between peers - physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - emotional abuse, such as blackmail or extortion, threats and intimidation - sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse - sexual exploitation, such as encouraging other children to engage in inappropriate sexual behaviour (for example having an older boyfriend/girlfriend, associating with unknown adults or other sexually exploited children, staying out overnight) - consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery).
+- bullying (including cyberbullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence)

+- sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery).
 The Department provides Searching Screening and Confiscation Advice for schools.
-The UKCIS Education Group has published Sharing nudes and semi- nudes: advice for education settings working with children and young people. - 'upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - causing someone to engage in sexual activity without consent, such as forcing someone to strip, watch pornography, touch themselves sexually or to engage in sexual activity with a third party.
+The UKCIS Education Group has published Sharing nudes and semi- nudes: advice for education settings working with children and young people. - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm, and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

-All staff must be clear as to the school's policy and procedures with regard to peer on peer abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.
+All staff must be clear as to the school's policy and procedures with regard to child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.